annehutter/read-gadget/README.md

 Compilation: make

-Usage: mpiexec -np <numProcessors> ./compSPHdens "PATH to directory where files are located" "basename of Gadget file(s)" "snapshot number" "number of files in one snapshot" "Gadget output type (1 or 2)" "size of reading chunks in MB"
+Usage: mpiexec -np "numProcessors" ./compSPHdens "PATH to directory where files are located" "basename of Gadget file(s)" "snapshot number" "number of files in one snapshot" "Gadget output type (1 or 2)" "size of reading chunks in MB"